Uses of Sub-sample Estimates to Reduce Errors in Stochastic Optimization Models: Asymptotic Convergence and Universal Confidence Region Results

 \section{Asymptotic Convergence and Universal Confidence Region Results}

 The canonical problem that we consider is to find $x\in X\subset \Re^n$ to minimize:

-where $\ev$ represents mathematical expectation and $\omega$ is associated with a probability space $(\Omega,\Sigma,P)$.
+where $\ev$ represents mathematical expectation and $\omega$ is associated with a probability space $(\Omega,\mathlarger{\mathlarger{\mathlarger{\mathlarger{\varsigma}}}},P)$.
 The function $f$ can be interpreted as the (negative of) the utility resulting from action $x$ and outcome $\xi$.
-We denote an optimal solution to \eqref{generalmodel} as $x^*$, where $x^*$ is a member of the set of optima, $X^*=\{x|\ev[f(x,\xi)]\}=\min_{x\in X} \ev[f(x,\xi)]$, with optimal value (assumed to be attainable), $z^*=\min_{x\in X} \ev[f(x,\xi)]$.
-The set of parameters are given by the random vector, $\xi:\Omega \mapsto \Re^m$.
+We denote an optimal solution to \eqref{generalmodel} as $x^*$, where $x^*$ is a member of the set of optima, $X^*=\{x|\ev[f(x,\xi)]=\min_{x\in X} \ev[f(x,\xi)]\}$, with optimal value (assumed to be attainable), $z^*=\min_{x\in X} \ev[f(x,\xi)]$.
+The set of parameters are given by the random vector, $\xi:\Omega \mapsto \Xi\subset \Re^m$.
 Our interest is in cases when $m$ is large.

 In some cases, (\ref{generalmodel}) can be solved directly using a known (or supposed) distribution on $\xi$.
 A typical example is the mean-variance ( \cite{markowitz}) portfolio optimization to minimize the portfolio variance subject to constraints on the expected return or to minimize an objective that combines the expected return and a risk measure on the returns.
-The first case can be expressed using $X=\{x|e^T x = 1, \bar{r}^T x=r_0\}$, where $e=(1,\ldots,1)^T$ is the $n$-dimensional all-ones vector, $r_0$ is the target return and $\bar{r}$ is the vector of expected returns; $f(x,\xi(\omega))=(r(\omega)^T x-\bar{r}^T x)^2$.
+The first case can be expressed (with superscripts ${\ }^T$ denoting transposes of vectors) as $X=\{x|e^T x = 1, \bar{r}^T x=r_0\}$, where $e=(1,\ldots,1)^T$ is the $n$-dimensional all-ones vector, $r_0$ is the target return and $\bar{r}$ is the vector of expected returns; $f(x,\xi(\omega))=(r(\omega)^T x-\bar{r}^T x)^2$ (i.e., such that $\xi(\omega)=r(\omega)$).
 The analytical representation is then that $\ev[f(x,\xi(\omega))]=x^T \Sigma x$, where $\Sigma$ is the variance-covariance matrix of the returns $r(\omega)$.

+The second mean-variance case of a combined objective $\ev[f(x,\xi(\omega))]=-\bar{r}^Tx+\frac{\gamma}{2}x^T \Sigma x$ has the same optimal solution form when $r(\omega)$ is normally distributed as in the case of an exponential utility such that $f(x,\xi(\omega))=\exp(-\lambda r(\omega)^T x)$ (see, for example, \cite{rjf1956}).
+In our simulations in Section 4, we use the mean-variance objective directly instead of the exponential form, but note the equivalence of the two objectives (up to the scaling of the risk coefficient).

 While the mean-variance problem can be solved analytically if both the mean returns $\bar{r}$ and variance-covariance matrix $\Sigma$ are known, in practice, these distribution parameters are not known with certainty.
 In this case, if the number of assets is $n$ , $\Sigma$ then includes $(n(n+1))/2$ distinct elements.
 Errors in any of these estimates can lead to significant deviations in the optimum from the (unknown) true value (see \cite{cz1993} and \cite{kanzhou}).
 In these cases, optimization may lead to worse solutions than na\"ive allocations as shown in \cite{demigueletal}, which found that a simplistic allocation of $x=e/n$, equal allocation to each asset, out-performed every considered optimization procedure for a sample set of empirical and simulated data.
 Even in relatively small portfolio problems then, limited data sets can lead to significantly sub-optimal solutions.